-The ViMM Manifesto is directed towards strategic decision makers, funding bodies, institutions, practitioners and industries in the Cultural Heritage (CH) sector, who share a common interest in the digital future and who need to act in concert.
-The document should be read as the first stage in a process of stimulating policy, investment and action by all of these parties in order to secure the most fruitful and rewarding future possible for DCH.
-By defining and creating widespread awareness, understandings and support, based on common principles and evidence in relation to the development and goals of DCH/VM, ViMM seeks to pave the way for rapid growth in implementation, accessibility and use across Europe.
-It is our belief that a high impact and systematic programme of EU intervention is needed in this sector, similar to those embarked on for the environment and other key sectors, in order to pave the way for rapid growth in impact.
+The ViMM Manifesto is directed towards strategic decision makers, funding bodies, institutions, practitioners and industries in the Cultural Heritage sector who share a common interest in the digital future and who need to act in concert.
+The document should be read as the first stage in a process of stimulating policy, investment and action by all of these parties in order to secure the most fruitful and rewarding future possible for Digital Cultural Heritage.
+By defining and creating widespread awareness, understandings and support, based on common principles and evidence in relation to the development and goals of DCH/VM.
+ViMM seeks to pave the way for rapid growth in its implementation, accessibility and use across Europe.
+It is our belief that a high impact and systematic programme of EU intervention in this sector, similar to that embarked on for the environment and other key sectors, is needed in order to pave the way for rapid growth in the implementation, accessibility and impact of DCH.
 Whilst some of the content of the Manifesto has a more permanent relevance, ViMM is looking in particular to the period 2021-25.